 The lab is interested in determining the mechanisms driving the binding specificity and catalysis, viewing this problem from a thermodynamic and structural lens.

-Developing novel algorithms to detect conformational ensembles hidden in experimental data
+Developing novel algorithms to detect conformational ensembles in experimental data

 Algorithm Development